In my bankruptcy alphabet, Z is for zillion.

 - The correct address for anyone who thinks you owe them money.

 - Your projection of how much you’ll make and spend in the next year.

 And it goes on.

 Guess what?
-The 2005 Congress who passed the bankruptcy reform act wanted to make it daunting.
+The 2005 Congress who passed the bankruptcy reform act wanted to make it detailed and daunting.